helloscoopa/run-cache/gitbook/getting-started/installation.md

 ## Next Steps

-Once you have RunCache installed, check out the [Quick Start](quick-start.md) guide to learn how to use the basic features of the library.
+Once you have RunCache installed, check out the [Basic Usage](basic-usage.md) guide to learn how to use the basic features of the library.